Using SquareBit requires you to agree to terms.

 We reserve the right to cancel any account or edit any content that violates policy.

-If you have a dispute with an author or customer, both parties are responsible for resolving the issue without SquareBit staff helping.
+If you have a dispute with an author or customer, both parties are responsible for resolving the issue without assistance of SquareBit staff.
 SquareBit will attempt to ameliorate all situations but has no obligation to do so.

-If you have a dispute with SquareBit, we both pay for our own legal counsel if legal recourse is required.
+If you have a dispute with SquareBit, we both pay for our own legal counsel, and all associated fees, if legal recourse is required.

-If a term or policy is not covered here, or something is not clear, you are required to contact us to clarify.
+If a term or policy is not covered here, or if something is unclear, you are required to contact us for clarification.

 Customers can receive a refund after going through a support request.
 This process requires a quick discussion on why the refund is necessary.
 The time window for making a refund request is 24 hours, and the ultimate decision is up to the SquareBit staff.
-We don't want to keep money from unhappy customers, we will only deny refunds to those who appear as wanting to cheat an author out of a sale.
+We don't want to keep money from unhappy customers; we will only deny refunds if the request is fraudulent, deceptive, or designed to cheat another user